 Install on Windows host.
 You don't need to do this if you are running Linux under VirtualBox on a Windows PC.

 fastboottools from here or search for "ADB fastboot" if the link is broken.

-Follow the process to install the tools to your Windows host PC.
+Follow the instructions to install the tools to your Windows host PC.

-fastboot flash, choose a partition, and point to the file to load (in the example below, the kernel is being updated).
+fastboot flash, choose a partition, and point to the file to load.
+Refer to the Partition Details section below for required partition file names.

 Below is an example of the kernel, dtb, and modules being updated.

 When you follow the normal build process in your Linux development environment, you will find that all necessary partition maps and partition images are generated automatically in the output directory of your build.
 For example: